denten-books/plain-text/3-format.md

 ### 3.4 Smart Contracts

-Exposing the Document Object Model that governs the production of text through contemporary reading and writing devices gives the question of surface and depth yet another connotation.
-What lies beneath the text?
-We are accustomed to thinking about document structure metaphorically and answer in accord: meaning, narrative, representation, order, discourse, or ideology.
-Interpretation, at that level of analysis, happens in the head, which physically limits the possibility of depth to personal introspection, magnetic resonance imaging, or, at best, to an archive of extant reader responses (which in themselves need further interpretation).

-Incorporating the literary device as machine, gadget, or appliance into the answer suggests another, more literal strategy of interpretation.
-Beneath a text one finds cloth and wood pulp and, increasingly, also glass, plastic, liquid crystal, copper, laminates, and silicone.

-The move between paper and composite device carries with it a profound shift in the physical affordances of the deep structure supporting all subsequent, higher-order, surface-level representations of textuality.
+Reading for format involves the reconstruction of rules that govern the transformation of text, thereby giving us a notion of literal surface and depth that differs from their figurative senses.
+Metaphorically-speaking, textual depth refers to concealed structures of meaning, literary formulae, signification, or ideology.
+In another, more literal sense, depth refers to the formation of literary laminates that hold the inscription in suspense between layers of glass, plastic, liquid crystal, aluminum, iridium, and oxide.
+The move between paper and such *composite* media carries with it a profound shift in the physical affordances of everyday document.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other screens.
 Networked and time-shared textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.

-The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@ncs_open_1981; @ncs_national_1988; @day_revised_1995].[^ln3-layers] These protocols further envelop a document already thickly stratified by the Document Object Model.[^ln3-domlayer]
+The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@ncs_open_1981; @ncs_national_1988;
+@day_revised_1995].[^ln3-layers] These protocols further envelop a document already thickly stratified by the Document Object Model.[^ln3-domlayer]

 [^ln3-domlayer]: The DOM technically exists at the application layer of the OSI model.